James J. Braddock: Boxing career

+On April 13, 1926, Braddock fought Al Settle at Amsterdam Hall in Union City, New Jersey in his first professional fight.
 In 1928, Braddock pulled off a major upset by knocking out highly regarded Tuffy Griffiths.
 The following year he earned a chance to fight for the title, but he narrowly lost to Tommy Loughran in a 15-round decision.
 Braddock was greatly depressed by the loss and badly fractured his right hand in several places in the process.

 His next 33 fights were significantly less successful, with an record.
 With his family in poverty during the Great Depression, Braddock was forced to give up boxing and work as a longshoreman.
 Due to frequent injuries to his right hand, Braddock compensated by using his left hand during his longshoreman work, and it gradually became stronger than his right.

 Braddock felt humiliated by having to accept government relief money, but he was inspired by the Catholic Worker Movement, a Christian social justice organization founded by Dorothy Day and Peter Maurin in 1933 to help the homeless and hungry.
 After his boxing comeback, Braddock returned the welfare money he had received and made frequent donations to various Catholic Worker Houses, and fed homeless people by inviting them to meals with his family.